 These policies are considered “security” (or a guarantee) that you will receive the benefits included in your particular policy, should you be involved in and injured as a result of a motor vehicle accident.
 Motor vehicle accidents include car and truck accidents.
 Motorcycle accidents, however, are included only if the accident also involves a car or truck.

 This statute also provides definitions of words used throughout the Michigan No-Fault Act.
 In the example above, a person may think they know what “motor vehicle accident,” “motorcycle,” and “owner” mean, but Michigan insurance laws give these words important legal significance.

-“Motorcycle” means a vehicle having a saddle or seat for the use of the rider, with not more than 3 wheels in contact with the ground that has a motor that exceeds 50 cubic centimeters piston displacement.
+- “Motorcycle” means a vehicle that has a saddle or seat for the use of the rider, is designed to travel on not more than 3 wheels in contact with the ground, and is equipped with a motor that exceeds 50 cubic centimeters piston displacement.
 For purposes of this subdivision, the wheels on any attachment to the vehicle are not considered as wheels in contact with the ground.
 Motorcycle does not include a moped or an ORV.
 (MCL 500.3101(3)(g))

-- “Motorcycle accident” means a loss involving the ownership, operation maintenance or use of a motorcycle as a motorcycle, but does not involve the ownership, operation, maintenance, or use of a motor vehicle as a motor vehicle.
+- “Motorcycle accident” means a loss that involves the ownership, operation, maintenance, or use of a motorcycle as a motorcycle, but does not involve the ownership, operation, maintenance, or use of a motor vehicle as a motor vehicle.
 (MCL 500.3101(3)(h))

 Motorcycles are not required to carry mandatory Michigan No-Fault PIP insurance coverage under Michigan law, but motorcyclists are required to carry PLPD (personal liability and property damage) insurance coverage, in case they cause an injury accident.